What Is AMA?

 AMA Mission Statement

-Assumption Mission Associates (AMA) is a ministry of young adults in collaboration with the Religious of the Assumption in their mission to effect change in society through prayer, education and community building.
+Assumption Mission Associates (AMA) is a ministry of young adults in collaboration with the Religious of the Assumption Sisters in their mission to effect change in society through prayer, education, and community building.
 With the Assumption spirit, the AMA volunteers bear witness to Jesus’ love and the Church’s love for the people.
 The relationships that they cultivate transform them as well as the people they serve.
 They exercise their commitment to service in solidarity and communion, in faith and in trust.

 What's It Like To Be An AMA?

 Living with and serving the poor, AMA's discover who they really are and how their faith is deeply a part of them.
 They also realize that "You may never know what results come from your action.
 But if you do nothing, there will be no results."
-(Gandhi) They take a chance, put their beliefs into action and find that their lives are made fuller beyond words along the AMA journey.
+(Gandhi) They take a chance, put their convictions into action and find that their lives are made fuller beyond words along the AMA journey.